CLIENT REVIEW - Two Decades of Cozumel: The López Family Continues to Spice Up Clarion

 CLARION, Pa. — The López family, hailing from Jalisco, Mexico, has been bringing a taste of their homeland to the heart of Clarion for nearly two decades.

-Approximately 25 years ago, the family embarked on a journey to the United States with the dream of sharing their culinary traditions.
-Their aspirations materialized in the form of Cozumel Mexican Restaurant and Cantina, a beloved local establishment that is fast approaching its 20th anniversary.
+Approximately 35 years ago, the family embarked on a journey to the United States with the dream of sharing their culinary traditions.
+Their aspirations materialized in 2005 in the form of Cozumel Mexican Restaurant and Cantina, a beloved local establishment that is fast approaching its 20th anniversary.

+Their endeavor first took Ignacio López Sr. and Maria López Heath, Ohio, with the opening of Puerto Vallarta, in 1997.
+Then to Columbus, Ohio, where they ran Puerto Vallarta from 1998 to 2003, and from 2003 to 2005, they operated their Mexican restaurant in Circleville, Ohio.

 Maria’s eldest son, Ignacio, recalls the significant change the restaurant brought to their lives.